 Paxton House itself is family friendly, fun and packed full of treasures.
-From the amazing collections and grandeur of the house itself, to the beautiful riverside walks and adventure playpark in the grounds, there’s something for all ages to enjoy.
+From the amazing collections and grandeur of the house itself, to the beautiful riverside walks, adventure playpark and family friendly trails, there’s something for all ages to enjoy.

 Our guided house tour has been described as one of the best you will find in a country house in Scotland and be prepared to be dazzled by an exquisite collection of Chippendale and Trotter furniture.
 The grand finale of the tour is the Picture Gallery, the largest built for a private home in Scotland.
 You’ll find a host of outstanding and varied works of art with a real wow factor.
 We are extremely proud of our partnership with National Galleries Scotland.

 The walled kitchen garden at Paxton House is the ideal site for a caravan park.
 This historic location caravan park is the perfect place to learn more about the history of Paxton House and its grounds and gardens.
 The history of the garden dates back to August 1761 when construction began.